 The By-Laws of the Lackawanna Law and Library Association were framed primarily to secure funds with which to purchase books.
 The use of books was exclusive to members only, and those who could not afford membership were denied use.
 The association did little for the social activities of its members, and the infrequent banquets that were held to promote fellowship, ceased.
 The organization did not prosper financially or otherwise, many members refused to join it and some of those who did, failed to pay their dues.

-Today the Lackawanna Bar Association has nearly 800 members.
-It continues to assist its members as well as the community by providing educational and community related services.
+Today the Lackawanna Bar Association has nearly 700 members.
+It continues to assist its members and the community by providing educational and community-related services.
 It continues to recognize the efforts of its forefathers and maintain the honor and dignity of the profession of law.